ChrisCyberTech/soc-lab-1-sysmon-setup/README.md

 Install, configure, and validate **Sysmon** logging on two Windows endpoints (**Workstation01** and **DC01**) as the foundation for later Windows Event Forwarding (WEF) and SIEM ingestion.

 This lab demonstrates:
-- Proper Sysmon deployment
+- Proper Sysmon deployment and configuration
-- Event validation (ProcessCreate, FileCreate, NetworkConnect, DNS Query, etc.)
+- Event validation (ProcessCreate, NetworkConnect, DNS Query, etc.)
 - Export of raw `.evtx` event logs for analysis
 - Evidence collection for security portfolio documentation